Lewis Cass: U.S. Secretary of State

-On March 6, 1857, President James Buchanan appointed Cass to serve as Secretary of State as a consolation prize for his previous presidential runs.
+On March 6, 1857, President James Buchanan appointed Cass to serve as Secretary of State.
 Although retaining incumbent Secretary of State William L. Marcy was considered the best option by many, Buchanan made it clear that he did not want to keep anyone from the Pierce Administration.
-Moreover, Marcy had opposed his earlier presidential bids, and was in poor health in any event, ultimately dying in July 1857.
+Moreover, Marcy had opposed his earlier presidential bids, and was in poor health in any event, and he died in July 1857.
 Cass, aged 75, was seen by most as too old for such a demanding position and was thought to likely be little more than a figurehead.
-Buchanan, weighing many of the other options for Secretary of State, considered that Cass was the best choice to avoid political infighting and sectional tensions.
-Buchanan wrote a flattering letter offering him the post of Secretary of State, commenting that he was remarkably active and energetic for his advanced age.
-Cass, who was retiring from the Senate, but not eager to leave Washington and return home to Michigan, immediately accepted.
+Buchanan decided Cass was the best choice to avoid political infighting and sectional tensions and wrote wrote a flattering letter offering Cass the post.
+Cass, who was retiring from the Senate, was not eager to leave Washington, immediately accepted.

-Taking the position, Cass promised to refrain from making anti-British remarks in public (having served in the War of 1812, Cass had a low opinion of London).
-Most assumed Cass was a temporary Secretary of State until a younger, more fit man could be found, however, he ultimately served for all but the final four months of Buchanan’s administration.
+As Secretary, Cass promised to refrain from making anti-British remarks in public (having served in the War of 1812, Cass had a low opinion of London).
+Most assumed Cass was a temporary Secretary of State until a younger, more fit man could be found, however, he ultimately served for all but the final four months of Buchanan's administration.
 As expected, the aged Cass largely delegated major decision-making to subordinates, but eagerly signed his name on papers and dispatches penned by them.

-While sympathetic to American filibusters in Central America, he was instrumental in having Commodore Hiram Paulding removed from command for his landing of Marines in Nicaragua and compelling the extradition of William Walker to the United States.
+Because he was sympathetic to pro-slavery American filibusters in Central America, Cass was instrumental in having Commodore Hiram Paulding removed from command after he landed Marines in Nicaragua and compelled the extradition of William Walker to the United States.
 Cass attempted to buy more land from Mexico, but faced opposition from both Mexico and congressional leaders.
 He also negotiated a final settlement to the Clayton–Bulwer Treaty, limiting U.S. and British control of Latin American countries.
 The chiefs of Raiatea and Tahaa in the South Pacific, refusing to accept the rule of King Tamatoa V, unsuccessfully petitioned the United States to accept the islands under a protectorate in June 1858.

-Cass resigned on December 14, 1860, because of what he considered Buchanan’s failure to protect federal interests in the South and failure to mobilize the federal military, actions that might have averted the threatened secession of Southern states.
+Cass resigned on December 14, 1860, because of what he considered Buchanan's failure to protect federal interests in the South and failure to mobilize the federal military, actions that might have averted the threatened secession of Southern states.